Carbohydrates Types & Health Benefits

 What are Carbohydrates?

 The main macronutrients that operate the body are Carbohydrates, Proteins and Fats.
-Among those macronutrients, carbohydrates are required very large in number.
+Among those macronutrients, carbohydrates are required in very large quantities.

-The major function of Carbohydrates in the human body are Energy storage, Energy production, form of macronutrients, aiding in lipid production and saving proteins.
+The major functions of Carbohydrates in the human body are Energy storage, Energy production, a form of macronutrient, aiding in lipid production and saving proteins.

-Simple Carbohydrates are easily broken by the body to be used as an active source of Energy.
-Simple carbohydrates are nothing but sugar.
+Simple carbohydrates are easily broken down by the body and are used as an active source of Energy.
+Simple carbohydrates are nothing but Sugar.
 Simple carbohydrates are more commonly seen in milk, fruits and vegetables.
-They can also be seen in refined sugars such as sugar, candy, syrups, etc.
+They can also be seen in refined sugars such as Sugar, candy, syrups, etc.

 It is very easy for the body to digest simple carbohydrates.
 Simple carbohydrates consist of two molecules.
-A person who intakes simple carb food often experiences hunger during the day.
+A person who consumes simple carb food often experiences hunger during the day.

 • Corn syrup